-On April 14, 2003, a new segment of the federal law called the Health Insurance Portability and Accountability Act (HIPAA) went into effect.
-The new regulations describe how medical information about you may be used and disclosed, and under what circumstances it is classified as protected information.
-The attached privacy notice is required for PCC to distribute to you.
-You will also be receiving a privacy notice from any insurance carriers who have access to your medical information.
+The Health Insurance Portability and Accountability Act (HIPAA) governs how medical information about you may be used and disclosed, and under what circumstances it is classified as protected information.
+PCC is required to give you the following privacy notice.
+You also will receive a privacy notice from any insurance carriers who have access to your medical information.

 PCC Privacy Notice

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.